apache/apisix-website/website/blog/Deploying-apisix-dashboard-on-kubernetes.md

             memory: 1G

 ```
-It's a example about manager-api, dashboard is similar to this.
+It's an example about manager-api, dashboard is similar to this.

 First I set two new configmap for images.